 The Russian invasion of Ukraine has transformed geopolitics, uniting the West against Russia and reigniting talk of a new Cold War or even World War 3.
 But Russia, it is now clear, is not as isolated as the initial global outcry suggested.
-It benefits from a robust network of partners, allies, and fellow travelers that includes countries such as Belarus, China, India, and Iran.
+It benefits from a robust network of partners, allies, and fellow travelers that includes countries such as Belarus, China, India, Iran, and North Korea.

 While few countries have endorsed Moscow’s aggression, Russia’s allies have and will continue to help shield it from potential punitive action at the United Nations Security Council (UNSC), dilute the impact of economic sanctions, and shore up its arsenal of weapons.

-Let’s take a look at some of Russia’s closest geopolitical partners and allies.
+Let’s take a closer look at some of Russia’s closest geopolitical partners and allies.

 Belarus: Russia’s Closest Ally